You can apply for Indefinite Leave to Remain – ILR 10 years on the basis of long residence in the UK.

 - Experienced Lawyers for ILR on 10 Years Basis

-To apply for the ILR on long residence basis, you should have lived lawfully for 10 continuous years in the UK.
+To apply for the ILR on a long residence basis, you should have lived lawfully for 10 continuous years in the UK.
+The period can be completed with a combination of various visas, for example, Global Talent Visa, Post Study Work Visa, Tier 2 (General work) visa etc.

 The rules are rather strict as to what accounts as a continuous lawful residence in the UK.
 You shouldn’t have spent more than 18 months in total outside the UK during this ten-year period.
 In addition, you must not have spent more than six months outside the UK on any one occasion.